 Diagnostic Foot Ultrasound

-At the Sussex Foot Centre, we have invested in a Diagnostic Ultrasound Machine, so we can offer the very best in podiatry care.
-We are one of only a few podiatrists in Sussex offering this service.
-We believe diagnostic ultrasound is essential in getting people the treatment they need quickly.
+At the Sussex Foot Centre, we have recently invested in a Diagnostic Ultrasound Machine so that we can continue to offer the very best services in podiatry care to our patients.
+We are one of only a few podiatrists in Sussex to provide this service, as we believe that diagnostic ultrasounds are essential for ensuring patients receive effective treatments more quickly.

-It has made a huge difference to the effectiveness of the treatments we offer at the Sussex Foot Centre for foot and ankle problems.
+Our new machine has made a huge difference to the effectiveness of the treatments we provide, as it has been able to help identify a wide range of foot and ankle problems.

 Ultrasound Guided Injection to Foot